ClementNerma/NightOS/docs/features/crash-saves.md

 ## Restoration process

-When a crash save is attempted to be restored, the application is ran with the `SYS_CRASHSAVE_WILLRESTORE` launch signal.
+When a crash save is attempted to be restored, the [crash save service](../specs/services.md#syscrshsv).
 When the application is ready, a `SYS_CRASHSAVE_RESTORE` confirmable signal is sent, with the application's crash save.
 The application is expected to confirm the signal when it has finished restoring its state using the crash save.
 The crash save is not deleted directly, though.
 It is renamed using the new instance's PID and kept until the next collect process receives a new crash save for this instance.